Long-Context Generalization with Sparse Attention: Experimental Details

 \paragraph{Flip-Flop~\citep{liu2023exposing}.} Flip-Flop uses sequences made up of alternating instructions "write", "ignore", and "read" (\textit{w, i ,r}).
 Each instruction is paired with a bit (0 or 1).
 The model must memorize the bit if it follows a \textit{w}, and recall the last stored bit when it encounters an \textit{r}.
 For example, in the string $\texttt{"i 0 w 0 i 1 i 1 w 1 i 0 i 1 r"}$, the correct output is 1.
 We conducted experiments on two datasets with different “write” instruction probabilities: $10\%$ - sparse, $80\%$ - dense.

 \paragraph{Max Retrieval.} We follow \citet{velivckovic2024softmax} in constructing the Max Retrieval dataset and the model architecture.

 \paragraph{Multi-Query Multi-Token Associative Recall (MQMTAR).} MQMTAR is a retrieval task in which models must produce a sequence of multi‐token values corresponding to the queries provided at the end of the input sequence (see Figure \ref{fig:our-tasks}).
 MQMTAR employs three special tokens: (1) \texttt{0} for empty space; (2) \texttt{1} as the key–value delimiter; and (3) \texttt{3} as the query delimiter, which is also used to separate values in the target sequence.
 We set the lengths of both keys and values to be 2 tokens, resulting in 5 tokens per key-value pair in the input.
 The number of queries is 4, and the density of key-value pairs is $80\%$ of the total number of tokens.
-Finally, the size of alphabet is 256 from which we constructed 100K key-value pairs.
+Finally, the size of the alphabet is 256, but we limited the size of the key/value vocabulary to 10K.
+This results in a total of 100K key–value pairs.

 \paragraph{Sort, Copy and Reverse.} These are well-known tasks for testing models’ length generalization \citep{kazemnejad2023impact}.
 We use a small vocabulary size of 32 to generate more sequences with repeated tokens, since models must handle such repetitions increasingly as sequence length grows.